boost-edu-tools/gitinspectorgui/docs/development/javascript-package-management.md

 -   Uses `pnpm install --frozen-lockfile` in CI
 -   Lock file: `pnpm-lock.yaml` (commit to version control)
 -   All build scripts use pnpm commands
+-   The faster execution of pnpm commands in CI/CD pipelines is especially relevant, since pipelines run at every push.

 > **Note**: "Frozen lockfile" means dependencies are installed exactly as specified in the lock file, ensuring consistent builds across environments.